 A- I prefer my puppies to go to homes that will continue with the Natural Rearing that I started and work so hard on.
 When I first started I was not as adamant about this, but after experience & education I have gained over the years I am very insistent on this point.
 I can refer anyone not wanting to Naturally raise their Carolina Dog to several different CD breeders or rescues that would have a Conventionally Raised puppy/dog for you.

 Q- Do you offer mentoring or teaching about Natural Rearing or the Raw Diet , especially for switching a dog that is currently on a kibble diet?

 A- I do include Lifetime Mentoring with each puppy I place.
-I also do Naturopathic Raw Diet Consulting/Coaching professionally separately for any breed.
+I am a Certified Carnivore Nutrition Coach and also do Naturopathic Raw Diet Consulting/Coaching professionally separately for any breed.
 For more information about that please see: Nature's Way Pets

 Q- What are some nicknames that Carolina Dogs are known by?

 A- Carolina Dogs are also known to be called, as a slang or nickname: CD, CD/AD, American Dingos, Dixie Dingos, Yeller Dogs, Yaller Dogs, Indian Dogs, Southern Aboriginal Dogs, Porch Dogs, Ditch Dogs, Ol'Yeller Dog, Pariah Dog, Indian's Dog, Swamp Dog, Southern Dingo, also Upside Down Dingo( because of a propensity to sleep on their backs with all 4 paws in the air, lol) Shadows, God's Dog, and Man's Best Friend.